srynsh/SWE/design/specs.md

 <Insert Diagrams Here!!>

 # Structured Charts
-We now list sequentially modules formed from the abforementioned data-flow duagrams via factoring at different levels and the final structured chart with all modules combined.
+We now list sequentially modules formed from the aforementioned data-flow duagrams via factoring at different levels and the final structured chart with all modules combined.

 ## First Level Factored Modules